Club Membership Features

 Listening to presentations by astronomers and hobbyists.

-Photography and electronic imaging of sky objects.
-Imaging the Sky 2000 (Salem, OR).
+Photography and telescopic imaging of sky objects.

 Telescope making